pharath/pharath.github.io/_posts/2023-10-01-cheatsheet-coding.md

 ## telescope

+- `'` (prefix `'` to the search string to get an exact match instead of a fuzzy match, eg. useful when searching keymaps by writing the key combination)
 - `:h` (telescope.mappings)
 - <kbd>ctrl</kbd><kbd>/</kbd> (in insert mode), <kbd>?</kbd> (in normal mode) (show shortcuts)
 - <kbd>space</kbd><kbd>space</kbd> (recent files)